 This makes it easier to catch the bass, as they are more likely to take the bait.

-- Area to catch summer bass– Summertime is the perfect time to get the bass, but it needs some tricks also.
-As surface water gets hotter quickly as the temperature rises, the bass finds their way to deeper water to hide.
-The favorite hiding place of bass is deep brush or seeking shade, mainly around the vegetation and structure.Marinas and docks region is also the dwelling shelter for the poor bass to protect themselves from the hot sun.
-Electronics are handy to locate bass in those areas as the areas have varying depths and the bass move for food and oxygen.
+- 2. Area to catch summer bass– Summertime is the perfect time to get the bass but it needs some tricks also.
+As surface water gets hotter quickly as the temperature rises so the bass finds their way to deeper water to hide.
+The most favorite hiding place of bass is deep brush or seeking shade, mostly around the vegetation and structure.Marinas and docks region is also the dwelling shelter for the poor bass to protect themselves from the hot sun.
+Electronics are very useful to locate bass on those areas as the areas have varying depths and the bass move for food and oxygen.

-- Ledge fishing structures are common on man-made reservoirs and are the perfect habitat for bass to move freely for food, oxygen, and protection from prey.
-Ledges close to vegetation and shallow spawning beds are ideal places to target.
-Jigs can be used as lures to target the more prominent bass.Crankbaits are also a perfect choice of lures for the larger bass.
+- 4. Ledge fishing– Ledge fishing structures are common on man-made reservoirs and the perfect habitat of bass where they can move freely for food, oxygen, and protection from prey.
+Ledges that are close to vegetation and shallow spawning beds are an ideal place to target.
+Jigs can be used as lures to target the larger bass.Crankbaits are also a perfect choice of lures for the larger bass.
 We can follow simple guidelines.
-If it is a bright sunny day, it is better to look on the deeper sides of the ledges, but if it is dusk or dawn or cloudy, it is better to look on the shallower sides.
+If it is a bright sunny day then better to look on the deeper sides of the ledges but if it is dusk or dawn or cloudy, it is better to look on the shallower sides of the ledges.

-- The ideal time of the day– The ideal time for bass fishing during the summer is early morning or late evening.
-The surface water or shallow water temperature remains cooler; thus, the bass prefers to stay there for feeds and oxygen.
-Moreover, many insects spring into action early in the morning, attracting the bass to remain in the shallow waters.
-Generally, shad spawn during the dawn time, mainly in the first hour of the daytime.As the shad spawn in the shallows, generally along the ledges or vegetation, the bass eats those shad so are found on the shallow waters.
-Evening time can also be ideal for bass fishing during the summer as the water temperature drops gradually because the midday sun has set in the sky.
-The cooler, shallow water makes it a feeding zone for the bass.
+- 5. The ideal time of the day– The ideal time of the day to go for bass fishing during the summer is early morning or late evening.
+The temperature of the surface water or shallow water remains cooler thus the bass prefers to stay there for feeds and oxygen.
+Moreover, early in the morning, many insects spring into action which is attracting for the bass to remain in the shallow waters.
+Generally, shad spawn during the dawn time, mostly in the first hour of the day time.As the shad spawn in the shallows, generally along the ledges or vegetation, the bass eats those shad so are found on the shallow waters during that time.
+Evening time can also be an ideal time for bass fishing during the summer as the water temperature drops gradually because the midday sun has set in the sky.
+The cooler shallow water makes it a feeding zone for the bass.

-- Lures usage– Topwater lures can be used during summer as plenty of vegetation and plant life can be floating on the topwater.
-Weedless lures like frogs can be suitable for casting into vegetation areas, as bass will often tend to be waiting for prey below the weed mats.
-If there are no weeds or top-water lures, even pooping lures and walk-the-dog style lures can mimic dying baitfish’s appearance and attract the bass to feed.However, if you aim at large bass that dwells deeper in the water, you may try to use diving lures like crankbaits, jigs with crawfish trailers, finesse worms, or rig creature baits.
+- 6. Lures usage– Top water lures can be used during summer as there is plenty of vegetation and plant life that can be found floating on the top water.
+Weedless lures like frogs can be good for casting into vegetation areas, as bass will often tend to be waiting for prey below the weed mats.
+If there are no weeds or top-water lures, even pooping lures and walk-the-dog style lures can mimic the appearance of dying bait-fish and can attract the bass to feed.However, if you are aiming at large bass that dwells deeper in the water you may try to use diving lures like crankbaits, jigs with crawfish trailers, finesse worms, or rig creature baits.
 These types of lures are suitable for ledge fishing.

-- Nighttime fishing– Night time fishing trip is most suitable in the summer season.
-Bass will be biting whether it is clear skies, raining, or full moon night.
+- 7. Nighttime fishing– Night time fishing trip is most suitable in the summer season.
+Bass will be biting whether it is clear skies or raining or full moon night.
 The day type affects more than the nighttime weather.
 If the day has been rainy or cloudy, then best to fish during the first hours after the sunset or late evening.If the day has been a bright sunny day, bass will be biting throughout the night.
-When fishing at night, you need minimum tackle, i.e., spinnerbaits, jigs, and plastic worms.
-Spinnerbaits are great for bass fishing as they work through vibrations.
+When fishing at night, you need minimum tackle i.e. spinnerbaits, jigs, plastic worms.
+Spinner baits are great for bass fishing as they work through vibrations.
 These are perfect both for daytime and nighttime.

-- Food Sources – Naturally, summertime has more food than other seasons.
-Plenty of green plants come alive, and small animals make their way to food.
-During the early morning, shad will stay in the shallow water, which is the favorite food of the bass during summer.The sunfish will start to spawn just after the shad finished spawning, which may occur late in the summer and in the same area where bass spawn.
-Bass usually feed these spawning sunfish, like bluegill, so bass is often found near the spawning beds.
+- 9. Sources of food– Naturally, summertime has more food compared to other seasons.
+Plenty of green plants come alive and small animals make their way to food.
+During the early morning, shad will stay in the shallow water which is the favorite food of the bass during summer.The sunfish will start to spawn, just after the shad finished spawning which may occur late in the summer and in the same area where bass spawn.
+Bass usually feed these spawning sunfish, like bluegill so bass are often found near to the spawning beds.

-Improve your talent in the water with a pair of the best fishing boots and waders suitable for this season.
+Improve your talent in the water with a pair of best fishing boots and waders suitable for this season.
 Use these tips to determine the best wading style, material, and height for your angle profile.
-Whether it’s shallow streams or […]
+Whether its shallow streams or […]